Work Life Balance Tips For Busy Students: How to Achieve The Perfect Blend of Business and Pleasure

 A stud published by Maclean’s a few years back surveyed full-time graduate and undergraduate students in Montreal.
 This study found that over 40% of undergraduate students work more than 20 hours a week in Quebec alone, and 56% of undergraduate students across Canada work at least 18 hours a week.
 At least one third of those students report that working has had a negative impact on their school performance, while 30% of those students say they feel they will take longer to finish school due to work.

-A lot of websites or resources on work and life balance tips might tell you to utilize your break time at work to fit more studying in.
+A lot of websites or resources on this subject might tell you to utilize your break time at work to fit more studying in.
 However, the reality is that most students work part-time jobs that don’t always offer a 1-hour lunch break or even a half hour break, especially if the shift isn’t that long.
 If you only have 15 minutes to sit down and relax during a stressful shift, the last thing you should do is worry about the pile of schoolwork or studying you have to do.
 Your break time is for you to rest briefly and decompress a little bit before going back to the grind.
 This is just as important as that extra study time for your mental health and stress levels.

 Trying to cram in some reading in a short 15-minute break won’t do much for you.
 The better option is to utilize commute time if you need to take public transit or commute to work in another way.
 For example, if you have a 45 minute bus ride to work, you can fit in some study time and bring your materials with you.